dvdgeroconnell/pands-weekly-tasks/README.md

 point number.
 It asks the user to specify the difference in the result between successive iterations at which the loop should exit.
 It prints the square root and accuracy (of the square), also the final delta between iterations.

+## Weekly Task 07 - es.py
+A program to read in a text file and print out the number of e's and E's it contains.
+It is assumed that both upper and lower case e's should be counted.
+3 functions were written to see which appeared most efficient.
+  - Read the whole file
+  - Read a line at a time
+  - Read a character at a time